 In todays digital age, it makes no sense for me to attempt to keep a current up to date relevant list of phone numbers and websites for all the myriad of possible relevant agencies here.
 My clients are all intelligent computer literate people (or they have friends and family who are) If you are in crisis between our sessions: Please use the internet and search for “Mental Health Crisis” in your own local area.
 Or search for “Samaritans” for their latest contact details, and their very informative website.

 As your counsellor I am committed to preserving your confidentiality at all times.
 What you say in the counselling session (in person, via telephone or online) remains between counsellor and client. (*specifics listed below) For your own protection, it is wise to avoid sharing confidential information over text message or email.

 If I were to see you outside of our counselling space: I would not acknowledge you, unless you were to greet me yourself.
 This is to avoid you having to explain my identity to whoever saw the interaction.

 I cannot interact with clients on social media: please do not send me friend requests, as I feel rude declining them.
 Please do not follow me on Twitter or Instagram.
 Please be careful and protect yourself: be aware of security and confidentiality when contacting me through any digital means.

-In accordance with BACP Guidelines I have a contractual commitment to have a Clinical Supervisor, who I meet on a one-to-one basis, to discuss my work with clients.
+As a BACP registered counsellor, I have a contractual commitment to have a Clinical Supervisor, who I meet on a one-to-one basis, to discuss my work with all clients.
 This integral part of good counselling practice is for your safety and protection, and your confidentiality is maintained throughout.
 Don’t worry: something does not have to be terribly wrong for me to discuss you with my supervisor, I may simply be running something by him, and checking things from a different fresh perspective in order to offer you the best support possible.
 Supervision protects both you the client, and myself the counsellor.
 If you work with me as a client, I will assume that I have your consent to discuss our work in my supervision.